 It's important to us to continue the conversation in the mental health community and with a number of key conferences postponed, face-to-face meetings delayed and video calls becoming the new-norm, we developed a series of live webinars and online learning tools.

 The series focuses on common challenges in inpatient mental health environments and provides a platform to discuss feedback and key design considerations.
 Feedback from clinicians, estates teams and architects has helped us shape the content and keep the sessions engaging.
-Our next session; Reducing Restrictive Practice in Mental Health is now open for registration.
+Our next session; Design Considerations of Electronic Locking is now open for registration.

 Wellbeing and positivity